Carl Milles Papers

 Arrangement

-The collection was compiled from various sources and is artificially arranged in five series: Biographical (box 1); Art Work (box 1); Publications (boxes 1-2); Events (box 2); and Realia (box 2).
+The collection is arranged in six series: Biographical (box 1); Art Work (box 1); Publications (boxes 1-2); Events (box 2); Photographs (box 2) and Realia (box 2).

 Additional Access

-An index to the collection is available.
+An index to the collection and a subject guide to Carl Milles are available.

 Acquisition